sfigg/commercialization-public/manufacture/desktop/customize-windows-re.md

 To complete this walkthrough, you need the following:

--   A technician computer with the Windows Assessment and Deployment Kit (ADK) installed.
+-   A technician computer with the Windows Assessment and Deployment Kit (ADK) and [WinPE addon](https://go.microsoft.com/fwlink/?linkid=2022233) installed.
 -   The Windows image (install.wim).
 This can be from the Windows installation media or from a reference image.

 ## <span id="BKMK_ExtractImage"></span><span id="bkmk_extractimage"></span><span id="BKMK_EXTRACTIMAGE"></span>Step 1: Mount the Windows and Windows RE image